WHY we need you in Kenya

 A free airport pickup is included when arriving to Jomo Kenyatta International Airport (NBO).
 You must arrive at the meeting point by 13.00 on Saturday or Sunday.
-If arriving during the pickup times on the Saturday, we charge US$50 for the extra night’s accommodation.
+If arriving during the pickup times on the Saturday, we charge an additional fee for the extra night’s accommodation.

 Alternatively, if arriving early you could wait at the arrival’s terminal for the pickup time, book accommodation at the airport and meet us during the pickup times or make your own way to the project (we will advise on how to do this).

 From the airport to the accommodation, it takes 3.5 hours by car.